twitocode/Tantalum/content/Notes/Religion/Unit 2 Review.md

 5. Is necessary or Salvation
 ___
 # What was the Resurrection of Jesus?
+1. The belief that Jesus rose from the dead on the third day after his crucifixion.
+All believers will share his victory over sin, death, and the devil.
+2. A point of realization for the apostles *I was really chilling with God.* It improved their faith in Jesus.
+Gave them a renewed strength.
+3. **A miracle**
+4. Gives us a new perspective on life, suffering, the cross we carry.
+A renewed faith and perspective for the future despite the current time of doubt.
 ___
 # What is the Holy Trinity?
 **The way God reveals himself in the Bible.** A representation of God in 3 different ways; may be a way to understand God himself.
 It is one but 3 distinct.